extendedseek/GTQN/README.md

-# GTQN — Graph Transformer Q-Network (reference implementation)
+# GTQN - Graph Transformer Q-Network

 This repository is a **faithful, engineering-friendly implementation** of the *Graph Transformer Q-Network (GTQN)* described in the provided manuscript: